Immortality-IMT/Manhattan-Group/README.md

 <img align="right" src="https://imt.cx/assets/img/logo/mhg.png" width="200" alt="Manhattan Group Blockchain">

 Immortality cryptocurrency has a dedicated blockchain project.
-Immortality cryptocurrency migration to its own blockchain project is code named the Manhattan Project.
+Immortality cryptocurrency migration to its own blockchain project is code named the Manhattan Group.

 We are DeSci, watch a video here... https://youtu.be/-DeMklVWNdA